MithrilJS/mithril.js/docs/index.md

 ### Hello world

-Let's start as small as well can: render some text on screen.
+Let's start as small as we can: render some text on screen.
 Copy the code below into your file (and by copy, I mean type it out - you'll learn better)

 ```javascript
 var root = document.body